 Do You Need a Parks Pass to Visit Canmore?

-Do You Need a Parks Pass for Visiting Banff?
+Do You Need a Parks Pass to Visit Banff?

 Anyone visiting Banff National Park needs a Parks Canada Pass.
 Depending on how many days you plan on visiting, it may be worth getting a Discovery Pass.
-Even if you plan to bike into Banff, you still need a Parks Canada Day Pass.
+If you plan to bike into Banff, you still need a Parks Canada Day Pass.

 ---|---|